openwisp/openwisp-docs/developer/gsoc-ideas-2021.rst

 library which aims to make easy to access monitoring information via different protocols.

-We do not need to maintain backward compatibility because this library at this stage, we have the freedom to change the library how we think is best.
+We do not need to maintain backward compatibility at this stage, we have the freedom to change the library how we think is best.

 **Pre-requisites to work on this project**: